-Kevan Jones: To ask the Secretary of State for Defence, when he plans to announce the awarding of contracts for his Department's Air Support to Defence Operational Training programme.
+Kevan Jones: To ask the Secretary of State for Defence, when he plans to publish the conclusions of each of the four work streams under the Modernising Defence Programme.